4paradigm/OpenMLDB/demo/talkingdata-adtracking-fraud-detection/README.md

 ### Train and Serve
 ```
+cd /work/talkingdata
 python3 train_and_serve.py
 ```
-We use OpenMLDB to do feature extraction, and train by xgboost, see `train_and_serve.py`.
+We use OpenMLDB to do feature extraction, and train by xgboost, see [train_and_serve.py](https://github.com/4paradigm/OpenMLDB/blob/main/demo/talkingdata-adtracking-fraud-detection/train_and_serve.py).
 1. load data to offline storage
 2. offline feature extraction:
     * clicks for each ip-day-hour combination -> window 1h